Melinda Messenger: Hosting and presenting

 Messenger's show Cowboy Builders started on Five on 8 January 2009, co-presented with Dominic Littlewood.
-Alongside this, Melinda was a contestant in the fourth series of Dancing on Ice, which began on 11 January 2009.
-She was eliminated in the seventh week after losing a surprise skate-off against Jessica Taylor.
-She had survived three previous skate-offs.

 In 2009, Messenger, along with ex-footballer Ian Wright and The Apprentice runner-up Kate Walsh, began presenting a new show on Five called Live from Studio Five.
 It was announced on 29 January 2010 that Messenger was leaving her role on Live from Studio Five, to focus on other projects.
 Her last show was on 26 February and she was replaced by a series of guest hosts.
 The show was cancelled in February 2011.

 She hosted The Health Lottery Draws on ITV and Channel 5 between 2011 and 2012.

+Contestant

+In 2002, she appeared on Celebrity Big Brother.